LHS 1678

-LHS 1678 (TOI-696) is an astrometric binary star system, located about 65 light-years from the Earth in the constellation Caelum.
+LHS 1678 (TOI-696) is an astrometric binary star system, located about 65 light-years (19.9 parsecs) from the Earth in the constellation Caelum.
 It is made up of a red dwarf and a companion star whose nature is still uncertain, but is likely to be a brown dwarf.
 The red dwarf star is known to host three small, close-in exoplanets.
-The apparent magnitude of LHS 1678 is 12.5, which is too dim to be seen with the naked eye or a small telescope.